pbizannes/CuisineCompass/app/src/main/java/au/com/pbizannes/cuisinecompass/README.md

 "Generate models for the given JSON".
 I made these parcelable, so I get the benefits of the material3 list-detail panel which requires gives you a list/detail screen and correctly remembers between orientation changes by parceling objects.

+I added a use case to show how it would be used, but it is a bit un-necesary for this simple project.

+It shows on my phone in Dark Theme, but this can be changed on your phone to make it look more like the screenshots.

+Added some tests for view model and repository.

+### Things Still to be Done

+- Many of the strings are hard-coded directly and not used from the resources.
+- This was done quickly.
+I might revisit using retrofit if I was looking at this again.
+- I would add more tests with more time.
+Eg: a test for the use case.